Kang Min-hyuk: Personal life

-Mandatory military service
+Military service

 Kang enlisted in his military service on July 31, 2018.
 During his service he served in the 55th Division Yongin, Gyeonggi Province.

-Kang has been discharged as of March 19, 2020 without returning to his base from his ETS leave according to the Ministry of National Defense's policy.
+Kang has been discharged as of March 19, 2020, without returning to his base from his ETS leave according to the Ministry of National Defense's policy.

 Philanthropy

 On April 6, 2019, it was reported that Kang donated 10 million won to the victims of forest fires in Goseong County and Sokcho in Gangwon Province.
 According to Hope Bridge National Disaster Relief Association, the donation will be used for the recovery of damaged areas.